fmbellomy/ScreenshotSettings/README.md

 # Screenshot Settings

-ScreenshotSettings is a mod for Fabric (and hopefully Quilt, but I haven't tested it yet) that allows you to configure various things about in-game screenshots.
+ScreenshotSettings is a mod for Quilt/Fabric that allows you to configure various things about in-game screenshots.

 "Various Things" includes choosing where screenshots are saved to on-disk, as well as how you'd like them to be named.